wendyarevalo/big-data-a2/reports/Assignment-2-Deployment.md

 ```
 The first argument is the staging folder, the second argument is the configuration model file.
 To stop the watcher use CTRL+C
 ### Send files to client-staging-input-directory
 I used a similar structure from the producers of assignment 1 for the move_to_provider.py files.

+Use the files from _clientNumber/original-client-data_ or create more data sets from the original reddit comments dataset.
+Each example tenant
+has a set of test files (only uploaded the small ones).
 #### From client 1 (json):
-Use the files from original-client-data or create more data sets from the original reddit comments dataset.

 Run the following command using python:
 ```shell
 python client1/clientbatchingestapp/move_to_provider.py client1/original-client-data/filename.json
 ```
 #### From client 2 (csv):
-Use the files from original-client-data or create more data sets from the original reddit comments dataset.
 Run the following command using python:
 ```shell
 python client2/clientbatchingestapp/move_to_provider.py client2/original-client-data/filename.csv